soultice/fips/README.md

 }
 ```

 Above code registers the plugin on the moxy plugin registry.
-The name `{{UUID}}` will be matched when a matching rule is found, the `json serializeable(!)` return value will be used to replace your pattern in the matching rule.
+The plugins `name` `{{Name}}` will be matched when a matching rule is found, the `json serializeable(!)` return value will be used to replace your pattern in the matching rule.

 Example `config.yaml`